-Starting the week of June 1, Jefferson County will transition to a four-day business week that will see many offices closed to the public on Fridays.
-The first closure day will be Friday, June 5.
-Most employees will work four 10-hour days instead of five 8-hour days.
+Jefferson County will transitioned to a four-day business week, June 1, 2020.
+Many offices are closed to the public on Fridays and most employees will work four 10-hour days instead of five 8-hour days.

 Not All County Offices Will be Impacted

 Not all county offices will be impacted by the switch to a four-day business week:

 Sheriff’s Office – there will be no change to how law enforcement activities are conducted.

 Courts and those employees associated with the courts: